New Hampshire LLC: Everything You Need to Know

 Request an EIN or Federal Tax Identification number free of charge from the Internal Revenue Service.

 Can I mail in my annual report, and what does it cost to file?

 You can mail the report of file it online.
 The fee is $100 to file.
 There is a late fee of $50.

 If you need help with a New Hampshire LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.